The A-level course consists of three units: Appraising Music (listening, analysis and contextual understanding), Performing and Composing.

 The Appraising music unit is assessed through an exam in the summer examination period, comprising listening, analysis and extended essay questions.

 If GCSE Music has not been taken, knowledge of music theory to Grade 4 standard is essential (including a working knowledge of standard music notation - see ABRSM syllabus for further details).
+All Music students are expected to participate in at least one musical events at the College.

 Students wishing to continue their study of music can apply for courses at music college or university, according to whether interests in the subject lean towards the practical